jfmengels/elm-review/README.md

 much less useful when something should not appear only 99% of the time, as there is no good solution for handling exceptions (`elm-lint` doesn't offer an option for disabling a rule locally, see why [here](#is-there-a-way-to-ignore-an-error-or-disable-a-rule-only-in-some-locations-)).
+If you really need to make exceptions, they should be written in the rule itself or defined in the rule's parameters.

 First of all, if you have never encountered a problem with some pattern before, then you probably don't need to forbid it.
 There are chances the problem will never occur, and writing the rule is a waste of time.
-Or maybe when using it, you will find that the pattern is actually not so bad at all and there are situations where using it is actually the best option.
+Or maybe when using it, you will find that the pattern is actually not so bad at all and that there are situations where using it is actually the best option.

-For rules that enforce a certain coding style, or even suggest simplifications to your code.
-I would ask you to raise the bar even higher, as I think it is rarely applicable or better 100% of the time.
+For rules that enforce a certain **coding style**, or even suggest simplifications to your code, I would ask you to raise the bar even higher, as I think it is rarely applicable or better 100% of the time.
 A few examples:
   - I much prefer using `|>` over `<|`, and I think using the latter to pipe functions over several lines is harder to read.
-Even if my teammates agree, this prevents me from writing tests [the suggested way](https://github.com/elm-explorations/test#quick-start).
+Even if using `|>` was indeed better for most situations and even if my teammates agree, this would prevent me from writing tests [the suggested way](https://github.com/elm-explorations/test#quick-start) for instance.
   - If a record contains only one field, then I could suggest not using a record and use the field directly, which would make things much simpler.
 But using a record can have the advantage of being more explicit: `findFiles [] folder` is